vkinnune/roger-skyline-1/README.md

 ### Install

 Downloade the ISO from here: https://artixlinux.org/download.php

-- Just select the base verison of runit.
-- Then run the ISO on your VM.
+Just select the base verison of runit and then run the ISO on your VM.
--